-Make ahead tip: This is the perfect recipe to make ahead of time and there are several ways to do it.
+- Make Ahead & Freezing Instructions: This is the perfect recipe to make ahead of time and there are several ways to do it.
 You can prepare the entire dessert, cover tightly, and keep in the refrigerator for 3 days before serving.
 If the caramel is too firm, let it sit at room temperature for a couple hours before cutting.
 Or you can prepare the crust in steps 2 and 3, allow to cool, and refrigerate for up to 2 days.
 You can also prepare the salted caramel for the filling up to 1 week in advance.
 Tart freezes well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature to soften the caramel before serving.

-- I suggest salted roasted peanuts for best flavor.
+- Peanuts: I suggest salted roasted peanuts for best flavor.
 You can use unsalted if you prefer, see next note + use 1 teaspoon salt in the crust.

-- If you use salted peanuts as suggested, reduce salt in salted caramel sauce to 1/4 teaspoon.
+- Caramel: If you use salted peanuts as suggested, reduce salt in salted caramel sauce to 1/4 teaspoon.
 If you are using unsalted peanuts, follow the salted caramel recipe as listed with 1 teaspoon of salt.
-You'll need 1 cup of caramel, which is the entire recipe.
+You’ll need 1 cup of caramel, which is the entire recipe.

 Let’s take a look at how the peanut crust is made.
 This crust is exactly like my toasted hazelnut crust only we’re subbing in peanuts for the toasted hazelnuts.
 You’ll need a food processor for this crust– otherwise, a pastry cutter will be just fine.